 Most patients who come to Dr. Agullo for hair restoration have AGA.
 However, it is of utmost importance to eliminate any other conditions that cause hair loss.
 Dr. Agullo will carefully and thoroughly evaluate you to determine whether hair restoration is right for you.
 With his experience and in-depth understanding of hair loss, Dr. Agullo routinely provides invaluable advice to patients regarding the nature of hair loss and the treatments that exist, both medical and surgical.

 If you are concerned with hair loss, schedule a consultation with double board-certified plastic surgeon Dr. Frank Agullo.
 Call our El Paso office at (915) 590-7900 or our Las Cruces office at (575) 520-5041 to schedule your personal consultation.
-For your convenience, you may also contact us online at our El Paso Office or Las Cruces Office.
+For your convenience, you may also contact us online at our El Paso Office.